Harriet Bennett Strandberg

 Harriet Bennett Strandberg (born Harriet Elizabeth Bennett; April 28, 1914 – January 9, 1991) was an American artist.
 She is known for scientific art such as appeared in the William Beebe monograph of deep-sea dragonfish for the New York Zoological Society Zoologica.
-She worked in a variety of media such as Oil Painting, Ink and Pencil Drawing, Etching, Paper folding, Japanese ink brush, Silk Screen, Photography, Oil and Soft Pastels, and Egg folk art (Ukrainian wax resist).
+She worked in a variety of media such as oil painting, ink and pencil drawing, etching, paper folding, Japanese ink brush, silk screen, photography, oil and soft pastels, and egg folk art (Ukrainian wax resist).

-Born in Glens Falls, New York, Harriet graduated from Cornell in 1936, continued to study art, and worked at New York Zoological Society.
+Born in Glens Falls, New York, Strandberg graduated from Cornell in 1936, continued to study art, and worked at New York Zoological Society.
 She was initiated into Alpha Alpha Gamma - National Fraternity of Women in Architecture and its Allied Arts.

 In the 1939 Annual report of the New York Zoological society William Beebe, Director of Tropical Research, wrote: